randomappleboi/HP-EliteBook-840-G3-EFI-OpenCore-Hackintosh/README.md

 **EFI**

- - Opencore 1.0.1
+ - Opencore 1.0.3
- - All kext (at least all important ones) should have been update to the latest.
+ - All kext (at least all important ones) are updated to their latest version.
  - If you have more time than me and want to further improve this project, feel free to do so.
 Also, you can DM me your edit or recommendations and I will publish the changes on this repository.
  - I don´t have all that much time, but I will try to always keep this updated.
+ - **Do not redistribute without my explicit permission!**

 **Other important stuff**